Innovate-Inc/Batch_Metadata_Modifier_Tool/README.md

 # Batch Metadata Modifier Toolbar

-The Batch Metadata Modifier Toolbar, which is available as an ArcGIS Add-In, currently contains two tools:  1) the Batch Editing Tool, which is additionally available as a standalone Windows executable application, allows users to iteratively update metadata on multiple items, and 2) the Batch Thumbnail Creator, which enables the batch-creation of the graphic that appears in an itemâ€™s metadata to illustrate the dataset.
+The Batch Metadata Modifier Toolbar, which is available as an ArcGIS Add-In, currently contains two tools:  1) the Batch Editing Tool, which is additionally available as a standalone Windows executable application, allows users to iteratively update metadata on multiple items, and 2) the Batch Thumbnail Creator, which enables the batch-creation of the graphic that appears in an item’s metadata to illustrate the dataset.

 ## Features